Hosted status pages · made in the UK

 How do subscribers work?

 Visitors subscribe by email.
-We send a signed confirmation link (double opt-in), store only the sha256 of the token, and include one-click List-Unsubscribe headers per RFC 8058 on every notification.
+We send a signed confirmation link (double opt-in), store only the sha256 of the token, and include one-click List-Unsubscribe headers per RFC 8058.

 Where is the data hosted?